Endoscopic Band Ligation

 - You may also be given a sedative to help you relax.

-- Conscious sedation—You may be given medications through an IV.
-It will help you relax.
+Moderate sedation—You may be given medications through an IV.
 Other medications will be given to treat any pain you feel during the procedure.

 Description of the Procedure

 For this procedure, you will lie on your left side.
 If you are not intubated a mouthpiece will be placed to help keep your mouth open.
 An assistant will be in the room to monitor your breathing and heartbeat.
 You may also be given oxygen through your nose.
 A suction tube will be used to clear the saliva and other fluids from your mouth.